daumienebi/yo_nunca/README.md

 # Yo Nunca (Never Have I Ever)

-Flutter mobile app to create a simple question game.
+Flutter mobile app to create a simple question game.The app UI and the questions are currently in spanish but the UI will be translated later on.

 # Credits
 - Splash screen and app icon :